liip/LiipMonitorBundle/README.md

         }
     }

+### CheckResult values ###

+These values has been taken from the [nagios documentation](http://nagiosplug.sourceforge.net/developer-guidelines.html#RETURNCODES) :

+ * ``CheckResult::OK`` - The plugin was able to check the service and it appeared to be functioning properly
+ * ``CheckResult::WARNING`` - The plugin was able to check the service, but it appeared to be above some "warning" threshold or did not appear to be working properly
+ * ``CheckResult::CRITICAL`` - The plugin detected that either the service was not running or it was above some "critical" threshold
+ * ``CheckResult::UNKNOWN`` - Invalid command line arguments were supplied to the plugin or low-level failures internal to the plugin (such as unable to fork, or open a tcp socket) that prevent it from performing the specified operation.
+Higher-level errors (such as name resolution errors, socket timeouts, etc) are outside of the control of plugins and should generally NOT be reported as UNKNOWN states.

 As you can see our constructor will take an array with the names of the extensions our application requires.
 Then on the `check` method it will iterate over that array to test for each of the extensions.
 If there are no problems then the check will return a `CheckResult` object with a message (`OK` in our case) and the result status (`CheckResult::SUCCESS` in our case).
 As you can see this is as easy as it gets.

 Once you implemented the class then it's time to register the check service with our service container: